 Get ready for natural disasters before they happen

-- If you live in an apartment, know the locations of emergency exits, fire alarms,
+If you live in an apartment, know the locations of emergency exits, fire alarms, and fire extinguishers.

 Know what to do after an emergency

 Ensure that everyone is safe.

 Inspect your building for damage.
 Do not use electrical switches, appliances or telephones if you suspect a gas leak since sparks may ignite gas.

 If you smell gas, hear gas escaping, see a broken gas line, or if you suspect a gas leak, evacuate the building.
 Find a phone away from the building and call PG&E or 9-1-1 immediately.
 If it is safe to do so, turn off the gas service shutoff valve normally located near the gas meter.
 Do not shut off the gas service shutoff valve unless you find the presence of any one of these conditions because there may be a considerable delay before PG&E can turn your service back on.

 If leaking gas starts to burn, do not try to put the flame out.
 Call 9-1-1 and PG&E immediately.
 If it is safe to do so, turn off the gas service shutoff valve normally located near the gas meter.

 Once the gas is shut off at the meter, do not try to turn it back on yourself.
 Only PG&E or another qualified professional should turn the gas back on.

 Check for downed or damaged electric utility lines.
 Never touch wires lying on the ground, wires hanging on poles, or objects that may be touching them.
 Downed wires may still be carrying current and could shock, injure or even kill if touched.